arponr/arponr.github.io/_drafts/hotel.md

 ---
 layout: text
-section: writing
+section: art
-title: Hotel
+title: Heart Hotel
 permalink: /hotel
-desc: This hotel is nestled at the heart of me.
+desc: A short story about an adolescent heart.
 ---

 Waft up into the atmosphere with all the other in-flight scents, for